scofield7419/scofield7419.github.io/_pages/misc.md

 ### Thinking Mode
 - I am living with a higly structural thinking mode and logic, with a [`Top-Down`](https://www.daryllscott.com/discovery-vs-data) (from-top-to-bottom) mind, and tree-like Stack-based Depth-first Traversal.
 - I am an extremely enthusiastic organizer and enjoy categorizing and arranging things.
-- I am introverted and susceptible to environments and crowds.
-I prefer Work From Home, always.
 - I am highly sensitive to subtle details, emotions, and relations.

 <p align="center">